zenstruck/foundry/README.md

 [PropertyAccess](https://symfony.com/doc/current/components/property_access.html) component (setters/public
 properties).
 Any extra attributes cause an exception to be thrown.

-You can customize the instantiator several ways:
+You can customize the instantiator in several ways:

 ```php
 use App\Entity\Post;